 Grocery giant Tesco has thrown down the gauntlet to its suppliers by threatening to withdraw products from its shelves if they contain too much unnecessary packaging.

 The move follows the brand having already resolved to cut out plastic waste from its own product range by the end of next year.

 The sportswear giant has received praise for several environmentally-minded campaigns and has increased its usage of sustainable materials in a bid to reduce its waste output.

 Key to the Adidas mission is thebrand’s use of recycled polyester - a move that the brand says will reduce its plastic usage in order to save the planet’s oceans.
 The intention is that the brand will use only recycled polyester in its products by 2024.

 Brands and businesses can’t ignore sustainability

 As consumers become more eco-aware, brands are now starting to understand the importance of sustainability.

-In fact, over two thirds of businesses say they’re increasing sustainability spend by 2021, including 69% of brands improving manufacturing sustainability and 63% on equipment and buildings.
+In fact, over two thirds of businesses say they’re increasing sustainability spending by 2021, including 69% of brands improving manufacturing sustainability and 63% on equipment and buildings.